almachelouche/middleman/content/email/AU/Prospect/011/Everest_2017_merged.md

 color='white'

   text = '''Terms & Conditions
-        <br /> <br />*Limited offer available at participating Dealers while stocks last.
-Recommended Driveaway price relates to 2017 model year vehicles onwards.
+        <br /> <br />* Limited offer available on 2016 plate models at participating Dealers while stocks last.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Stock may vary between Dealers.
 All prices are recommended.
 See <a href="https://www.ford.com.au/latest-offers/" name="latest_offer2" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/latest-offers</a> for full details.<br /><br />
         1. Braked towing capacity when fitted with a Genuine Ford Tow Ball and Tow Pack.
 Subject to State and Territory Towing Regulations. <br /><br />
         2. Available at participating Ford Dealers on vehicles built from 2007.
 Customers will pay equal to or less than the maximum price as published by Ford for the period of the web quote for standard items in the A and B logbook service together with selected routine maintenance items.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms1" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
         3. Available to Private and Blue Business Fleet customers who have not reached 105,000km/7 years only at participating Dealers.
-State Auto Club Roadside Assistance & Membership is provided at no cost for 12 months or until your next eligible standard service (whichever occurs first).
+State Auto Club Roadside Assistance & Membership is included for 12 months or until your next eligible standard service (whichever occurs first).
 Customers must comply with scheduled servicing intervals to maintain continuity of membership.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms2" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />
         4. Available at participating dealers on scheduled services or overnight warranty repairs.
 Private and Blue, Silver and Gold Business Fleet customers only.
 Booking may be required.
 See <a href="https://www.ford.com.au/owners/service/t-and-c/" name="terms3" style="text-decoration:underline; color:#91a4b1">www.ford.com.au/owners/service/t-and-c</a> for full terms.<br /><br />'''
 [[module]] #Footer AU Online
 path='email_modules/footer/au/online'